ECB holds rates, focuses on new asset-buying plans

 It also kept the rate on bank overnight deposits at -0.20 percent, which means banks pay to park funds at the central bank, and held its marginal lending facility - or emergency borrowing rate - at 0.30 percent.

-Markets now turn their attention to Draghi's 1230 GMT (0830 EDT)news conference, at which he is expected to give a more detailed explanation of the ECB's decision and to flesh out the bank's plans to buy asset-backed securities (ABS).
+Markets now turn their attention to Draghi's 1230 GMT news conference, at which he is expected to give a more detailed explanation of the ECB's decision and to flesh out the bank's plans to buy asset-backed securities (ABS).

 (Writing by Paul Carrel Editing by Jeremy Gaunt)